wp-plugins/tickcaptcha/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Captcha with the sophistication of video advertising that protects your website from spam.
+CAPTCHA with the sophistication of video advertising that protects your website from spam.
 Make money as we take human verification to the next level.

 == Description ==